Bikenibeu: Facilities

 In 1953, the decision was made to build facilities for the medical and education departments at Bikenibeu.

 A permanent hospital was built at Bikenibeu in 1956.

 Several ministries are based in the settlement.
 These include the Ministry of Education, and the Ministry of Environment, Lands and Agricultural Development.
 The Ministry of Health and the nursing school are now housed in a new hospital in the neighbouring village of Nawerewere that was built in 1991 with aid from Japan.
 This is the country's main hospital for medicine, surgery and anaesthetics, paediatrics, obstetrics and gynaecology, and psychiatry, and includes a laboratory, pharmacy and x-ray facility.

 The general hospital has 160 beds.
 There is also a dental clinic.

 A power plant in Bikenibeu provides a mains electrical service; the hospital at Nawerewere is supplied by the grid, and also had back-up power for essential services.

 After a cholera epidemic in 1977 a reticulated sewerage system was installed, using sea water as the conveyance medium.
 (Note: Use of seawater to transport sewage can be a viable and cost-effective option in island communities such as Tarawa where potable water is in short supply – and even in larger cities such as Hong Kong.)

 The King George V school was moved from temporary buildings at Abemama and established in a new building in Bikenibeu in June 1953.

 The Elaine Bernacchi Secondary School for girls opened 1959, named after the wife of the Resident Commissioner at the time, Michael Bernacchi.

 Also in the late 1950s, the Tarawa Teachers' College began to operate in Bikenibeu.

 The two Bikenibeu secondary schools began to be integrated from 1965.
 They are now a single co-educational school run by the government – KGV/EBS.

 Education in Kiribati is compulsory and free from age six to fourteen (year 9).

 Church missions provide secondary education for year 10–13 pupils who fail to be admitted to KGV/EBS.

 Preachers of the Baháʼí Faith came to Kiribati in 1954, setting up their first centre in Abaiang.
 The Baháʼí Faith was recognised as a legal religion in 1955.
 The Baháʼís moved to Bikenibeu in 1957, where they established a centre and housing for resident or travelling teachers.
 In 1967, the Kiribati Baháʼís set up an independent National Spiritual Assembly with headquarters in Bikenibeu.
 The Baháʼí Faith in Kiribati claimed 4,000 members in 1985.

 There is also a Catholic church dedicated to Saint Peter, and a number of smaller Catholic and Protestant churches and maneaba.

-Located on the lagoon side of the island, Otintaai is the only hotel in Bikenibeu with modern amenities.

 Te Umanibong, a cultural centre that features local artefacts, is open weekdays.

 Bikenibeu Post Office opened on 1 July 1958.